 A new ongoing collection of Frank King’s Gasoline Alley colour Sundays, collecting the first two years of Walt and Skeezix in an excellent introductory volume.

 Dark Horse is proud to present the first in a series that will collect all the Sunday pages of the classic newspaper strip, in chronological order!
 While the daily pages focused on a continuing narrative, creator Frank King reserved the Gasoline Alley Sunday strips for wonderful, inventive interludes in which Walt Wallet, and his adopted foundling son Skeezix, reflected upon the lessons of life and the beauty of nature.
 Reprinted in full color, using the King family’s collection of proofs, this giant-sized volume collects every Gasoline Alley Sunday strip from 1920 through 1922.

-Gasoline Alley is a light hearted look at life, family life really, and how it effects those who live in the alley.
-I’ve never laughed at loud at any of the strips, but it always puts a smile on my face.
+Gasoline Alley is a light-hearted look at life, family life really, and how it affects those who live in the alley.
+I’ve never laughed out loud at any of the strips, but it always puts a smile on my face.
 A fun, light read.

 Being the bachelor of the group Walt is constantly told to get married, and his friends try to set him up, all to no avail.
 It’s a running gag and gets a bit old when reading it as one continuous volume but once a week I can see the entertainment value.

-For almost a year the strip ran as a two color affair, finally making the move to four colour in August of 1921.
-The examples here illustrate King’s excellent choices of textures to get the most from the initial limited palette.
+For almost a year the strip ran as a two-colour affair, finally making the move to four colour in August of 1921.
+The examples here illustrate King’s excellent choices of textures to get the most from the initially limited palette.

 As an aside, it’s from Gasoline Alley that I took the name for my other, irregular column at Comic Book Daily.